TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Searchresult/Index.rst

 Notes:
 """"""

-"sword" and "scols" MUST be set in order for the search to be engaged.
+"sword" and "scols" **must** be set in order for the search to be engaged.

-var "sword" = search word(s)
+var "sword": Search word(s).

-var "scols" = search columns separated by ":".
-E.g.:
+var "scols": Search columns separated by ":".
+E.g.: pages.title:pages.keywords:tt\_content.bodytext.
-pages.title:pages.keywords:tt\_content.bodytext

-var "stype" = the starting point of the search: false = current page, L-2 = page before currentPage, L-1 = current page, L0 = rootlevel, L1
+var "stype": The starting point of the search: false = current page, L-2 = page before currentPage, L-1 = current page, L0 = rootlevel, L1
-= from first level, L2 = from second level
+= from first level, L2 = from second level.

 var $GLOBALS['HTTP\_POST\_VARS']['locationData']: If this is set, the search is done as was it from another page in the website given by the